 Risk reduction for industrial uses within the EU can be ensured (respective RCRs will decrease to zero) with this option, but the risks will only be shifted outside EU and revert somewhat due to import of articles containing DMF from non-EU countries.
-Hence, this option is considered not to be proportional (further explanation of the proportionality can be found in the Annex - Impact assessment), as most of the users of DMF will find themselves forced to relocate or even terminate their business in case of a full ban of DMF.
+This option is considered not to be proportional (further explanation of the proportionality can be found in the Annex E: Impact assessment), as the same health effects can be obtained with a partial restriction with a lesser economic impact.